Anonymous slings mud at China's Tianhe, aims at Morgan Stanley

-HONG KONG When stock researcher Anonymous Analytics accused China's Tianhe Chemicals (1619.HK) last week of doctoring the books ahead of a Hong Kong IPO, it was pitting itself against one of Asia's top private equity firms, Morgan Stanley Private Equity Asia.
+HONG KONG, Sept 8 When stock researcher Anonymous Analytics accused China's Tianhe Chemicals last week of doctoring the books ahead of a Hong Kong IPO, it was pitting itself against one of Asia's top private equity firms, Morgan Stanley Private Equity Asia.

-The Morgan Stanley (MS.N) private equity unit put up $300 million (185.33 million pounds) for a minority stake in Tianhe in 2012 after spending over $2 million on third-party diligence work over a three-year period, according to a source with knowledge of the matter.
+The Morgan Stanley private equity unit put up $300 million for a minority stake in Tianhe in 2012 after spending over $2 million on third-party diligence work over a three-year period, according to a source with knowledge of the matter.
 Tianhe represents its biggest equity investment in Asia, while the bank itself was one of the underwriters of the IPO in June.

 Industry insiders say the amount is unusually high for diligence work.